Tensor-Based Synchronization and the Low-Rankness of the Block Trifocal Tensor: Synchronization of the block trifocal tensor

 \section{Synchronization of the block trifocal tensor}

 In this section, we develop a heuristic method for synchronizing the block trifocal tensor $T^n$ by exploiting the multilinear rank of $T^n$ from \Cref{theorem1}.
 Let $\hat{T}^n$ denote the estimated block trifocal tensor, and $T^n$ the ground truth.
 Assume that there are $n$ images and a set of trifocal tensor estimates $\Hat{T}_{ijk}$ where $(i,j,k)\in \Omega$ and $\Omega$ is the set of indices whose corresponding trifocal tensor is estimated.
 Note that each estimated trifocal tensor $\Hat{T}_{ijk}$ will have an unknown scale $\lambda_{ijk} \in \mathbb{R}^*$ associated with it.
 We always assume that we observe the $iii$ blocks, as they will be $0$.
 We formulate the block trifocal tensor $\hat{T}^n$ by plugging in the estimates $\Hat{T}_{ijk}$ and setting the unobserved positions ($(i,j,k) \not \in \Omega$) to $3\times 3 \times 3$ tensors of all zeros.
 Let $W_\Omega\in \{0,1\}^{3n\times 3n\times 3n}$ denote the block tensor where the $(i,j,k)$ blocks are ones for $(i,j,k)\in \Omega$ and zeros otherwise.
 Let $W_{\Omega^C}$ denote the opposite.
-In our experiments, we observe that the HOSVD is quite robust against noise for retrieving camera poses.
-Thus we develop an algorithm that projects $\hat{T}^n$ onto the set of tensors that have multilinear rank of $(6,4,4)$ while completing the tensor and retrieving an appropriate set of scales.
+In our experiments, we observe that the HOSVD is quite robust against noise for retrieving camera poses, which arises e.g., from numerical sensitivities when first estimating relative poses \cite{fan2022instability}.
+Therefore we develop an algorithm that projects $\hat{T}^n$ onto the set of tensors that have multilinear rank of $(6,4,4)$ while completing the tensor and retrieving an appropriate set of scales.
 Specifically, we can write our problem as

 where $\Lambda \in \R^{3n \times 3n \times 3n}$, each $3\times 3 \times 3$ block is uniform, $\Lambda_{ijk}$ blocks are zero for $(i,j,k)\not \in \Omega$, and $\Lambda$ satisfies a normalization condition like $\| \Lambda \|^2 = 1$ to avoid its vanishing.
 However, we drop this normalization constant in our implementation as we never observe $\Lambda$ vanishing in practice.
 (For convenience, we formulate this section with the notation of $\Lambda \in \mathbb{R}^{3n \times 3n \times 3n}$ and Hadamard multiplication, rather than $\lambda \in \mathbb{R}^{n \times n \times n}$ and blockwise scalar multiplication from \Cref{thm:2}.)
 Furthermore in problem \eqref{opt_prob}, $\mathcal{P}_\tau$ denotes the exact projection onto the set $\Gamma = \{T \in \R^{3n\times 3n \times 3n} : \text{mlrank}(T) = (6,4,4)\}$.
 Note that though HOSVD provides an efficient way to project onto $\Gamma$, it is quasi-optimal and not the exact projection.
 The exact projection is much harder to calculate, and in general NP-hard.
 The algorithm below adopts an alternating projection strategy to estimate the best set of scales.